The Structure of the Majorana Clifford Group: Majorana Strings

 where we implicitly defined the lower-triangular matrix

 For the sake of completeness we also identify its upper-triangular counterpart as $\sympU \equiv \sympL^T$. \end{definition}

 It is straightforward to show that this definition indeed satisfies $\majo(v)^\dagger = \majo(v)$ by reordering the operators after taking the adjoint.
-All expressions involving elements of the finite field $\F \equiv (\{0, 1\}, +, \cdot)$ or vector spaces over $\F$ are understood to be evaluated mod 2.
+All expressions involving elements of the finite field $\F$ are understood to be evaluated mod 2.
+This also implies that complex phases with elements of $\F$ in the exponent don't obey the usual algebraic rules\footnote{The reason for this is the incompatibility between $\F$ having addition mod 2 and $(i)^a = (i)^{a+4}$ implying addition mod 4.
+The same issue also plagues the definition of qubit Pauli strings.} and should therefore be treated with care.

-With this we can define the equivalent of the Pauli group as the span of all (not necessarily Hermitian) Majorana strings:
+With that we can define the equivalent of the Pauli group as the span of all (not necessarily Hermitian) Majorana strings:

 \begin{definition}[Majorana Group] The \emph{Majorana group} $\Majo_{2n}$ is the set of all Majorana strings of length $2n$:

 $\Majo_{2n}$ is a non-abelian group under operator multiplication, and an irreducible projective representation of the abelian group $\Z \times \F^{2n}$ (see Lemma \ref{thm:majo_irreducible}). \end{definition}